 “It just feels really really good to be out here in the wild!
 I’m super excited to look back on these photos when I’m older and see how happy I was to be here and how excited I was.” -2023 KROC Summer Participant, age 13

-All trips are free, gear is provided, and meals (starting with lunch on day 1) are included.
+All trips are free, gear is provided, and meals on overnights (starting with lunch on day 1) are included.
 Just bring with you a sense of adventure, a positive attitude, and maybe a bug net.
 Pick-up and drop-offs are easy with two locations across the Katahdin region (Millinocket and Sherman).
 These trips are designed for middle and high school students, with exact age ranges listed in each program description.
 No previous experience is needed- just a willingness to try something new, with all instruction led by experienced Registered Maine Guides.

 These programs have proven to be deeply impactful to youth.
 Read a report on the impact of these programs here.
 This report was made possible thanks to the Katahdin Collaborative.